Wonghopper/Wonghopper.github.io/prose.md

 - [ ] ADD THIS TO FINAL PROJECT

-# Investigating Lifestyle Activities and its Impact on BMI in Teenagers
+# Investigating Lifestyle and its Impact on BMI of Teenagers
 _Jay Machado and Jeffrey Wong_

 ## Background and Motivation